Deploy and Manage Applications

 - Use the

-strategy for any Deployment that mounts a PVC. - Be aware that
+Recreatestrategy for any Deployment that mounts a PVC. - Be aware that

-causes downtime during updates, so plan a short maintenance window. - Pin container images to explicit versions and set
+Recreatecauses downtime during updates, so plan a short maintenance window. - Pin container images to explicit versions and set

-imagePullPolicy: IfNotPresent
+imagePullPolicy: IfNotPresent.

 OpenWebUI Notes

 OpenWebUI provides a chat interface backed by local AI models.
 The deployment integrates with Authentik using OIDC and merges accounts by email so users can sign in with any provider.
-The OLLAMA_BASE_URL
+The OLLAMA_BASE_URL variable is intentionally omitted because the Ollama stack isn't managed in this repository.

 Chrome and Ollama define both liveness and readiness probes so Kubernetes can restart them if they crash and only route traffic when each pod is ready.
 Mosquitto and Unrar use similar probes.
 Pedro Bot relies on PersistentVolumeClaims for logs and data, and Jellyfin and Unrar can run on any available node.